Lorraine Silver: Career

-Although the original recordings did not chart, Silver's version of "Lost Summer Love" would later go on to become massively popular within the Northern Soul movement at the Wigan Casino in the 1970s.
+Although the original recordings did not chart, Silver's version of "Lost Summer Love" went on to become popular within the Northern soul movement at the Wigan Casino in the 1970s.
 The single was reissued on the Casino Classics label, selling in excess of 30,000 copies.
 Silver, however, remained largely unaware of the song's popularity and her fame within the Northern soul scene until 1988.

 All four original recordings have been released on numerous Northern soul compilation CDs, and she also was featured in the best-selling biography of Dusty Springfield written by Lucy O'Brien entitled Dusty.
-Silver is still working extensively in theatres & venues throughout the UK & Europe as special guest with the UK's No 1 Northern Soul Act The Signatures featuring Stefan Taylor.
+Silver is still working extensively in theatres and venues throughout the UK and Europe, as special guest with the UK's No 1 Northern soul act, The Signatures featuring Stefan Taylor.